marinthiercelin/openpgp-interoperability-test-suite/sop.md

 The user can choose to specify the label used in the header and tail of the armoring.
 If the user does not specify, `sop` inspects the input and chooses the label appropriately.
-If `sop` cannot select a label on the basis of the input, it fails with a return code of 17.
+If `sop` cannot select a label on the basis of the input, it treats it as literal data, and labels it as a `message`.

 Removing ASCII Armor
 --------------------